This article was last updated on 20/07/2023

 These days, most full-time roles come with lots of added benefits like private health care, workplace pensions and discounts.
 Don’t be afraid to ask what the benefits are in your interview and find out more information about the company’s stance on issues like flexible working and pay equality.

 As you get closer to retirement, topping up your pension will become increasingly important so a key benefit to discuss is your workplace pension.
-From April 2018 all employers have to make a minimum contribution of 2% of your annual salary through Auto Enrolment, rising to 3% in 2019.
+All employers have to make a minimum contribution of 3% of your annual salary through Auto-Enrolment.
 Some employers may be prepared to pay more than the legal requirement so it’s worth investigating further.

 Find and combine your old pensions, so you don’t lose track